 1. Portrait of Mariss Jansons.
 Documentary by film maker Robert Neumüller on the life and career of Mariss Jansons.
 Produced by Felix Breisach; camera by Robert Neumüller.

 2. Mahler Symphony No. 2 with Jansons conducting the Concertgebouw Orchestra and the Netherlands Radio Choir in 2009 in Amsterdam.
 Ricarda Merbeth sings soprano and Bernarda Fink is the mezzo-soprano.
-Directed for video by Joost Honselaar; camera by Marlies Puijk; lighting by Pascal Naber; sound by Everett Porter; edited by Ronald be Beer; produced by Ronald Kok.
+Directed for TV by Joost Honselaar; camera by Marlies Puijk; lighting by Pascal Naber; sound by Everett Porter; edited by Ronald be Beer; produced by Ronald Kok.

 Released 2012, the documentary has stereo and the concert has 5.0 dts-HD Master Audio sound.
 Grade: C-